layumi/reler-lab.github.io-2/_people/aming_wu.md

 <i class="fa fa-envelope-o"></i> `tjwam@tju.edu.cn`

-Aming Wu is currently a visiting student at University of Technology Sydney from Tianjin University.
+Aming Wu was a visiting student at University of Technology Sydney from Tianjin University.